prometheusresearch/baseline-codebase/src/rex.widget/README.rst

 Once the demo server is running you can visit the application in your browser at localhost:<YOUR PORT>

-Feel free to change the yaml files to experiment with the widgets.
-If you make syntax or other errors you may get a 502 Bad Gateway response when you try to visit the page.
-When that happens, consult rex.log (or whatever path was used for the value of "daemonize2" in the rex.yaml file) and you will often see the cause of the problem.

 Authoring new widgets
 =====================